Safe & Chic: Eniko Hart Celebrates ‘Baby K’ With A Beautiful Drive-Up Baby Shower

 P.S. the airstream set it off ok!
 Lol. xoxo

 Kevin and Eniko’s son Kenzo Kash seemed excited about baby K at the baby shower, kissing his mommy’s tummy.
-Kevin Hart’s beautfiful older children, Heaven and Henedrix, were there with their stepmom Eniko enjoying the celebration as well.
+Kevin Hart’s beautiful older children, Heaven and Hendrix, were there with their stepmom Eniko enjoying the celebration as well.
 Super sweet!

 Back in March, the couple made the announcement about the new edition to their big family.

 “In the midst of all of this we’re counting our blessings and couldn’t be more grateful!
 Soon to be a family of 6!,” Eniko wrote via Instagram on March 24th.

 It’s amazing to see Kevin and Eniko’s relationship remain strong and we can’t wait until baby K arrives.

 What do you think of Eniko’s drive-up baby shower set up?